-Before you follow in their footsteps, your adventure starts with a classic tea house trek in the stunning Langtang Himalaya in Nepal.
+Before you follow in their footsteps, your adventure starts with a classic tea house trek in the stunning Langtang Valley in Nepal.
 Here you acclimatise on quiet forested trails through the mountains that are home to a myriad of birds and animals including the elusive red panda.
 You will also meet the local Tamang and Yolmo Sherpa people carrying wood, weaving bamboo and cultivating their fields using age-old techniques.
 The high point of your trek is Tsergo Ri which, at almost 5,000m, has superb panoramic views of the surrounding peaks.

-Well acclimatised you now continue northward, crossing the border into Tibet and making your way overland, across the vast plains of the high Tibetan Plateau and via beautiful Lake Manasarovar, to reach Darchen, the starting point of your Kailash trek.
-Here you will join many pilgrims, as you trek for five days to circumnavigate Kailash, moved both by the simple devoutness of your fellow travellers and by the magnificence of the awe-inspiring scenery.
+Well acclimatised you now continue northward, crossing the border into Tibet and making your way overland, across the vast plains of the high Tibetan Plateau to reach Tarboche, the starting point of your Kailash trek.
+Here you will join many pilgrims as you trek for five days to circumnavigate Kailash, moved both by the simple devoutness of your fellow travellers and by the magnificence of the awe-inspiring scenery.
+At the end of your kora you can celebrate your accomplishment in style, joining the vibrant celebrations at the Saga Dawa festival at the foot of the mountain.